 When to Climb

-Buzzard Hill can be climbed year round, but I would not advise a summer ascent, as the summit is surrounded by unpleasant vegetation.
+Buzzard Hill can be climbed year round, but I would not advise a summer ascent of the true summit, as it is surrounded by a dense wall of thorny vegetation.
+The nearby overlook does not suffer this problem, however.

 External LinksBears Den Information